 If a Roaming Intermediary needs to generate an N32-f related error message upon receiving an N32-f response, the Roaming Intermediary shall construct a new N32-f request as defined in clause 5.3.2.3 for a SEPP with the following modifications:

-- the DataToIntegrityProtectBlock (see Table 6.2.5.2.2-1) shall only contain the MetaData with the N32fContextId and messageId of the N32-f response message for which an error was detected.
+- the DataToIntegrityProtectBlock (see Table 6.2.5.2.2-1) shall only contain the MetaData with the n32fContextId and messageId of the N32-f response message for which an error was detected.

 - the patch instructions in the modificationBlock (see Table 6.2.5.2.2-1) shall be based on an DataToIntegrityProtectBlock only containing the MetaData with the n32fContextId and messageId.